paulnorthrop/profileCI/README.md

-This package computes confidence intervals based on profile log-likelihood for one or more parameters in a user-supplied fitted multiparameter model.
+This package computes confidence intervals based on profile log-likelihood for one or more parameters in a user-supplied fitted multi-parameter model.
 The functionality of the main function, `profileCI()`, is like that of `confint.glm`, which calculates confidence intervals for the parameters of a Generalised Linear Model (GLM).